digitaltvguy/NBCU-UHD-HDR-SDR-Resources-Table-of-Contents/README.md

-# UHD-HDR-SDR-Resources-Table-of-Contents
+# UHD-HDR-SDR Resources: Table of Contents
-This repository is a summary of all current UHD Resources I have authored
+This repository is a summary of all current UHD resources I have authored

-## PNG 3rd Edition Release Candidate Example Files with cICP, mDCv, cLLi chunks<br/>
 ---

 1. NBCUniversal, LLC Single-Master Production Workflow Recommendation and LUTs <br/>